-There’s a growing body of research which indicates alcohol’s surprising anti-inflammatory effects.
-Here are some facts:
+A growing body of research indicates alcohol’s surprising anti-inflammatory effects.

-- This investigation of 10‐year drinking typologies showed that stable moderate alcohol consumption is associated with a long‐term inflammatory marker profile that is consistent with conferring a reduced risk of developing coronary heart disease.
+- This investigation of 10‐year drinking typologies.
+Showed that stable, moderate alcohol consumption is associated with a long‐term inflammatory marker profile that is consistent with conferring a reduced risk of developing coronary heart disease.

 - Another study in Arthritis & Rheumatology found that women who reported moderate alcohol consumption (roughly one drink a day) had a 22% decreased risk of developing rheumatoid arthritis (a chronic inflammatory condition) compared to women who don’t drink.
 Women who drank beer 2-4 times a week had a 31% decreased risk compared with those who never drank beer.

 Don’t go overboard!
 Drink responsibly and in moderation, or not at all.
-Stick with no more than one drink a day if you are a woman, and up to two drinks a day if you are a man below the age of 65.
+Stick with no more than one drink a day.
+If you are a woman, and up to two drinks a day if you are a man below the age of 65.
 Examples of one drink include:

 - Beer: 12 fluid ounces (355 milliliters)